 March 8, 1997: Apple renames the forthcoming Mac OS 7.7 update, calling it “Mac OS 8.”
 It’s more than just a name change, though: It’s a sneaky sucker punch that ultimately knocks out Mac clones.

-Unfortunately for Mac users, the updated operating system would not deliver the total top-to-bottom rewrite promised as Apple’s Project Copland.
-However, the renaming decision turns out to be a brilliant (if underhanded) way of getting Apple out of terrible licensing deals.
+Unfortunately for Mac users, the updated operating system does not deliver the total top-to-bottom rewrite promised by Apple’s Project Copland.
+However, the renaming strategy turns out to be a brilliant (if underhanded) way of getting Apple out of terrible licensing deals.